medical-software-quality/project-quality-plan/quality_plan.md

 # Project quality plan

-## Notation
+## Abreviations

 * PQP - Project quality plan, this document
 * SOP - standard operating procedure
-* CI/CD - software that executes a set of instructions related to verification and deployment of software
+* CI/CD - software that executes a set of instructions related to verification and deployment of other software
 * DaC - Documentation as code[^1]

+## Roles and responsibilities

+* user
+  * uses the application
+  * reports defects to the projects' ticket
+  * supports the team in establishing that defects are correctly addressed
+* qualified user
+  * has all the responsibilities that a user has
+  * supports risk managers in performing risk assessments
+  * supports developers in describing requirements
+  * may own specific requirements
+* risk manager
+  * responsible for assessing requirements' impact to risk controls
+  * responsible for assessing risks' impact to risk controls
+* software developer
+  * responsible for developing software
+  * responsible for writing tests
+  * responsible for writing documentation

 ## Scope